-- Rabbit restrainers may be used for easy handling and transport, as well as keeping the animal restrained during experimental and surgical procedures.
+- Rabbit restrainers may be used for easy handling and transport, as well as for keeping the animal restrained during experimental and surgical procedures.

 Barmack, N. H., & Young, W. S. (1990).
 Optokinetic stimulation increases corticotropin-releasing factor mRNA in inferior olivary neurons of rabbits.
 Journal of Neuroscience, 10(2), 631-640.

 Braverman, B., McCarthy, R. J., Ivankovich, A. D., Forde, D. E., Overfield, M., & Bapna, M. S. (1989).
 Effect of helium‐neon and infrared laser irradiation on wound healing in rabbits.
 Lasers in surgery and medicine, 9(1), 50-58.